 - First, you are looking to locate the faux wood stickers, as they will cover the screws that hold the carbon heater and its from to the larger panel.

 2. Once you remove all screws, you will gently move the panel forward about an inch, as the cord for the heater will still be securing the carbon heater to the panel via the ceramic terminal block.

 For some older models & smaller heater panels:

-To remove the carbon heater and its frame you will need to widen the hole the cord passes through in order to be able to free the carbon heater's power cord from the larger wooden panel.
+To remove the carbon heater and its frame, you will need to widen the hole the cord passes through in order to be able to free the carbon heater's power cord from the larger wooden panel.

+4. Once you have successfully removed the heater and its wooden frame from the wall, you will be able to turn the frame around.
 There will be at least one section of the wooden border with screws holding it in place.
 Remove those screws, and subsequently the wooden "gate" they held in place.
 This will allow you to slide the carbon heater out of place.